SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 What if the forces are static (in stress)?
 I am not sure economics has this concept, but "consumer sentiment" is possibly a qualitative form of data we might be able to use, but at this stage it would be sketchy.
 (It is something stock brokers and finance journalist use.)
-Debt-to-GDP is a stock, and stocks are a lot like static forces.
+Debt-to-GDP is a stock divided by flow, and stocks are a lot like static forces.
 You can measure their velocity and acceleration to get a flow variable, but if you can also find a "force" signal in the stock, then that is acting like a stress.

 A good example of this is a major example!
 The Great Crash of 1929 and the GFC of 2007-8.
 Both had private debt in excess of 150% of GDP.
 This was the stress variable.
-It's rate of change was over 10%, and that was an acceleration measure.
-Both seem to be triggers, neither separately, this is from empirical work by Richard Vague (see, [A Breif History of Doom](https://www.upenn.edu/pennpress/book/15996.html).
+It's rate of change was over 10%, and that was a velocity measure, so the rate of change of *the* was the acceleration, indicating an underlying force.
+Both the stress and the velocity seem to be triggers, neither separately, this is from empirical work by Richard Vague (see,
+[A Breif History of Doom](https://www.upenn.edu/pennpress/book/15996.html).
+Although, if I am right, there should have been an impulse the triggered the great crash, that would be s short burst in the accelerator.
+If I recall from reading J K Galbraith
+[The Great Crash, 1929](https://www.goodreads.com/book/show/41591.The_Great_Crash_of_1929) the force was mostly psychological:
+"boundless hope and optimism".
+In 2007-8 the force was the emergence of just a few short traders.
+They pushed the subprime mortgage market off the knife-edge balance of wild optimism in real estate CDO's and MBS's.
+But it is always more complicated, rumour, gossip, wild optimism yields to neurosis, &c.

+It is hard to gauge these forces.
+But in the time series the accelerations the forces produce are always visible.

 I should have more to write about this in coming months.
 We are trying to find the dominant accelerators.
 I guess it is also worth mentioning Wall Street Quants